 Category 2 accommodation likely to meet the needs of wheelchair users accompanied by a capable helper;

 Category 3 accommodation likely to meet the needs of those who can walk short distances and climb at least three steps.
 May not be suitable for wheelchair users.

 Accessible public toiletsAccess to the 9,000 locked toilets around the country is available via the Radar National Key Scheme key offers disabled people independent and accessible toilet facilities.
 Providers of disabled toilets fit Radar locks to ensure their facilities are in good condition.
 Over 25 years the scheme has been adopted by 400+ local authorities and many transport, retail and leisure providers.

 Rail travel with a disability

-If you have special needs when traveling by rail visit the National Rail Enquiries for information for disabled passengers
+If you have special needs when traveling by rail visit Information for disabled passengers

 44 Appleby Road